JosephSeagal/board-game-database/README.md

 - `env.sample`: used as a sample for .env
 - `.env`: stores the credentials for the database login and password
-- `.gitignore`: tells GitHub to ignore the .env file when committing
+- `.gitignore`: tells GitHub to ignore the .env file and node_modules folder when committing
 - `package.json`: stores shorthand scripts for running the app locally
 - `tables.sql`: CREATE TABLE definitions and INSERT INTO statements
   - `artist_data.sql`: contains mock data for the INSERT INTO statements